lorenpoloa/KangarooPINTool/README.md

 This project is licensed under the CC0 License.
 **Note**: Intel PIN has its own proprietary license.
 Please refer to Intel's terms before using PIN.

+## How to use

+🛠️ Compilación y uso
+Guarda este código como branch_by_type_and_taken.cpp.

+Compile:
+bash
+make obj-intel64/JumpsStats.so TARGET=intel64 TOOL_ROOTS=JumpsStats

+Exec with PIN:
+bash
+pin -t JumpsStats.so -- ./your_program